-In diffused pulmonary gangrene the physical signs are those of solidification extending over the greater part or the whole of a lobe.
-The diagnosis, however, can only be made when, in connection with these signs, there are present the characteristic fetor of the breath and expectoration.
+In diffused pulmonary gangrene, the physical signs are those of solidification extending over the greater part or the whole of a lobe.
+The diagnosis, however, can only be made when, in connection with these signs, there are present the characteristic fœtor of the breath and expectoration.

-In circumscribed gangrene there is dulness or flatness on percussion within an area corresponding to the extent of the affection, with either suppression of respiratory sound or bronchial respiration, and the vocal signs of solidification.
-Within and near this space moist bronchial râles, more or less raised in pitch, are likely to be heard.
+In circumscribed gangrene there is dulness or flatness on percussion within an area corresponding to the extent of the affection, with either suppression of respiratory sound, or bronchial respiration, and the vocal signs of solidification.
+Within and near this space moist bronchial rales are likely to be heard.
 The situation is usually on the posterior aspect of the chest.
-These signs do not suffice for a positive diagnosis without the characteristic breath and expectoration.
-Cavernous signs may appear after the gangrenous portion of lung has sloughed away and been expectorated.
+These signs do not suffice for a positive diagnosis, without the characteristic breath and expectoration.
+Cavernous signs may appear after the gangrenous portion of lung has sloughed away, and been expectorated.